kaelzhang/node-tmp-sync/README.md

 ### tmp.in(root)

-- root `path` the root path for the temp directory
+- root `path` the root path for the temp directory (default to OS tmp directory)

 Makes a temp dir inside `root` and returns `path` the newly created dir.